-Opioids produce a physical dependence and a psychological addiction.
-They have a notoriously uncomfortable withdrawal process that often keeps opioid addicts using even when they want to stop.
-Undergoing a medical detox for opioids is crucial for your success in recovery, as many people find themselves relapsing on their drug of choice when faced with the opioid withdrawal symptoms.
+Opioids produce physical dependence and psychological addiction.
+They have a notoriously uncomfortable withdrawal process that often keeps opioid-dependent people using even when they want to stop.
+Undergoing a medical detox for opioids is crucial for your success in recovery, as many people find themselves relapsing on their drug of choice when faced with opioid withdrawal symptoms.

-There are several different detox medications used when treating opioid addiction.
+Several different detox medications are used when treating opioid addiction.
 The following list is comprised of each detox medication and what it’s used for:

-Methadone is, in fact, an opioid, but is used in treating opioid withdrawal/addiction.
+- Methadone.
+Methadone is, in fact, an opioid, but it is used to treat opioid withdrawal/addiction.
 Methadone works by altering the way in which the brain reacts to pain while simultaneously also blocking the effects (high) you get from other opioids like heroin or painkillers.
 It also blocks the withdrawal symptoms you would encounter when stopping other opioids.

-Suboxone/Zubsolv are other brand name versions of buprenorphine, but also include naloxone.
+- Suboxone/Zubsolv.
+Suboxone/Zubsolv are other brand-name versions of buprenorphine, but also include naloxone.
 Much like the previous two detox medications, the drug is meant to stop any withdrawal symptoms from manifesting following your cessation of opioid use.
 It will help relieve any drug cravings you may have without actually getting you high.
-This is a favorite detox medication used in a tapering method, which means you receive smaller and smaller doses to slowly wean you off of the drug altogether.
+This is a favorite detox medication used in a tapering method, which means you receive smaller and smaller doses to slowly wean you off the drug altogether.
 This method both bypasses any withdrawal symptoms while also preventing you from developing a physical dependence on this drug.

+- Antidepressants/Antiadrenergic Agents.
 Antidepressants are prescribed during the detox process for opioids as well.
 Since not all symptoms of opioid withdrawal are physical, antidepressants help ease the onset of any emotional symptoms such as depression.
-Antiadrenergics are a type of prescription medication that also treats the emotional symptoms of opioid withdrawal.
+Antiadrenergics are a type of prescription medication that also treats the psychological symptoms of opioid withdrawal.
 They’re responsible for keeping blood pressure low and lowering stress levels that may be experienced during treatment.

 Alcohol is a type of drug, whether people believe so or not.
-It acts as a central nervous system depressant and overtime changes the way that brain itself functions.
-By preventing and impeding the natural production of the neurotransmitter GABA (gamma-aminobutyric acid) within the brain, the withdrawal process associated with alcohol is intense.
+It acts as a central nervous system depressant, and over time changes the way that the brain itself functions.
+By preventing and impeding the natural production of the neurotransmitter GABA (gamma-Aminobutyric acid) within the brain, the withdrawal process associated with alcohol is intense.

 As the brain attempts to return to normal GABA production and overall functioning, the withdrawal symptoms can be severe on a physical and psychological basis.
 Alcohol withdrawals can cause you to develop Delirium tremens and even have seizures.
-Since these symptoms can cause long-term damage, getting proper medical attention and using the following detox medications are crucial to your physical well-being.
+Since these symptoms can cause long-term damage, getting proper medical attention, and using the following detox medications, is crucial to your physical well-being.

-Disulfiram is much different than acamprosate.
-Instead of merely reducing cravings for alcohol, this detox medication actually interacts with the brain in a unique way.
-Disulfiram will create aversion behavior in the patients who take it, meaning whenever a patient drinks alcohol with the medication in his or her system, it will create very unpleasant side effects that mimic those of a severe hangover.
+- Disulfiram.
+Disulfiram is much different from acamprosate.
+Instead of merely reducing cravings for alcohol, this detox medication will create aversion behavior in the patients who take it.
+This means that whenever a patient drinks alcohol with the medication in his or her system, it will create very unpleasant side effects that mimic those of a severe hangover.
 Rather than experiencing drunkenness, you’ll feel incredibly sick.
 This is intended to prevent people from drinking since they know they’ll encounter these negative effects.

+- Naltrexone.
 Naltrexone is technically a type of opioid.
 However, it is incredibly helpful in treating alcohol addiction.
-It drastically reduces any cravings that you might encounter for consuming alcohol.
+It drastically reduces any cravings for alcohol.
 Naltrexone also prevents you from experiencing the effects of alcohol consumption that you normally would.
 By both removing the desire and the reward for/from alcohol consumption, it can help you overcome your alcohol addiction.

-Benzodiazepines are another category of drugs that people often abuse.
-When used as a detox medication, it can prevent alcoholics from encountering any withdrawal symptoms associated with alcohol use.
+- Benzodiazepines.
+Benzodiazepines make up another category of drugs that people often abuse.
+When used as a detox medication, it can prevent those with alcohol addiction from encountering any withdrawal symptoms associated with alcohol use.
 Benzodiazepines, or benzos, interact with the brain in the same way as alcohol by impacting the GABA production in the body.
 This means that by taking benzos instead of consuming alcohol, some of the more dangerous withdrawal symptoms like seizures and delirium tremens can be bypassed.
 Benzos also have a calming effect on the brain as well, preventing some of the different emotional symptoms like anxiety or irritability.

-Anti-nausea medications are helpful detox medications for alcohol withdrawal patients since another one of the commonly reported symptoms of alcohol withdrawals is nausea and vomiting.
+- Anti-nausea medications.
+Anti-nausea medications are helpful detox medications for alcohol withdrawal patients since another one of the commonly reported symptoms of alcohol withdrawal is nausea and vomiting.
 These medications help make the detox process far more comfortable for you by preventing these nasty side effects of alcohol withdrawal.

-Antidepressants are effective as a detox medication for alcoholism since once again, not all symptoms are physical.
+- Antidepressants.
+Antidepressants are effective as a detox medication for alcoholism since, once again, not all symptoms are physical.
 Many people report experiencing severe depression, even suicidal ideations as a result of stopping their alcohol consumption.
-By combatting the psychological symptom of depression, it can help you overcome the more difficult emotional aspect of alcohol withdrawals.
+By combating the psychological symptoms of depression, it can help you overcome the more difficult emotional aspect of alcohol withdrawal.

 Benzodiazepines are typically prescription medications and can include medications such as Xanax, Klonopin, and Valium.
 Much like alcohol, benzos affect the brain’s natural GABA production.
 As a result, whenever you stop taking benzos, the withdrawal symptoms can be serious.

-Similarly to the way in which Suboxone works for opioid withdrawal, substitute benzodiazepines are effective detox medications.
+- Substitute benzodiazepines.
+Similarly to how Suboxone works for opioid withdrawal, substitute benzodiazepines are effective detox medications.
 When used in a tapering method, it can lower or even eliminate the benzo withdrawal symptoms you can encounter following your final dose.

+- Antiadrenergic agents.
 As mentioned earlier, adrenergic medications are effective when used in the detox process as well.
-By controlling blood pressure—which can become irregular as a result of benzo withdrawal—and lowering stress levels, it can provide further safety and comfort for you during your medical detox.
+By controlling blood pressure, which can become irregular as a result of benzo withdrawal, and lowering stress levels, it can provide further safety and comfort for you during your medical detox.

 This means that whenever an individual stops abusing stimulants, which includes the likes of cocaine, methamphetamine, and ADHD medications, the individual does not experience physical withdrawal symptoms.
 Instead, you will usually encounter psychological or emotional withdrawal symptoms.
-Because of this, the typically seen detox medications for stimulants deal more so with combatting the emotional aspect of withdrawal.
+Because of this, the typical detox medications for stimulants deal more so with combating the emotional aspect of withdrawal.

+- Modafinil.
 Modafinil is a medication that acts as a central nervous system stimulant.
 However, unlike Ritalin or Adderall, it poses a low potential for addiction.
-It is a useful stimulant detox medication because it acts similarly to the way Methadone or Suboxone behaves for opioid addicts.
+It is a useful stimulant detox medication because it acts similarly to the way methadone or Suboxone behaves for people who are addicted to opioids.
 It reduces the cravings that you may experience when attempting to stop using stimulants.

-Many times, one of the withdrawal symptoms associated with stimulant use is psychosis.
+- Antipsychotics.
+In many cases, psychosis is one of the withdrawal symptoms associated with stimulant use.
 Cocaine psychosis can occur in people who have habitually abused large amounts of cocaine or crack cocaine.
 Antipsychotics combat these symptoms as well help people manage bipolar disorder, making these detox medications useful for certain dual diagnosis patients.